Skip to main content

 Authenticate your provider after saving:

-opencode auth set anthropic
+opencode auth login --provider anthropic

 Without a config file the addon falls back to the provider already connected in OpenCode.
 See the OpenCode documentation for all available options.

-The addon reads MCP config from opencode.json — not .mcp.json.
+The addon reads MCP config from opencode.json, not .mcp.json.
 This keeps the addon’s tool access separate from your coding agents.

 Guide the AI with AGENTS.md

-• Import paths — where your components live, so the agent doesn’t guess
+• Import paths: Where your components live, so the agent doesn’t guess

-• Story structure — naming conventions, required exports, file layout
+• Story structure: Naming conventions, required exports, file layout

-• Styling rules — design tokens over raw CSS, or a specific styling approach
+• Styling rules: Design tokens over raw CSS, or a specific styling approach

-• Forbidden patterns — no inline styles, no hardcoded strings, no deprecated APIs
+• Forbidden patterns: No inline styles, no hardcoded strings, no deprecated APIs

 AGENTS.md